JiaMin-Lee/SPHYSICS_LJM_AY2018-2019-SEM2/README.md

                       input from subroutine specgeom
 4.                    respond to use of EoS_Morris (but the use EoS_Morris still produce wrong results)
 5.                    modified subroutine gate so that it does not only creates vertical gate
+6.                    added in subroutine art_pressure to accomodate for EoS_Morris